OpenTwinCities/opentwincities.github.com/get-started/index.md

 - Establish relationships and knowledge sharing with the community of citizens and public, private, and non-profit organizations
 - Promote constructive communication and collaboration within our community

-<a href="https://github.com/OpenTwinCities/otc-getting-started/blob/master/engaged-citizenship.md" target="_blank" class="green button round">Civic Engagement</a>
+<a href="https://github.com/OpenTwinCities/otc-getting-started/blob/master/civic-engagement.md" target="_blank" class="green button round">Engaged Citizenship</a>

 ### Open Data: Make data more open and raise awareness of the value of open data
 - Raise public awareness of open data sources in and about the Twin Cities